Characters: Sailor Moon Supporting Cast

 - Bus Crash: In Stars.
 His plane never arrives in America.

-- Butt Monkey: Guy has no luck when it comes to being a victim.
+- Butt Monkey: Has no luck when it comes to being a victim.

 - Chick Magnet: And suffering for it, as many female villains (and two males) have a crush on him, which usually means they want to turn him into their obedient manslave.